bsguedes/bot-finder-core/README.md

 1000, 1001, 1002, ...
 1000 + x (a player, where x is the player ID)
 ```

+There is also a custom header, `Valid-Last-Move`, which contains a boolean value informing if the last move the player executed was valid or not.

-The expected return value is one of the four possible directions in this format:
+The expected return value from the bots is one of the four possible directions in this format:

 ```
 { 'direction': ('north', 'south', 'east', 'west') }